 Meaningful insights from large quantities of text

-Lingo4G identifies clearly-labelled topics in millions of documents and gigabytes of text.
+Lingo4G enables interactive exploration of millions of documents and gigabytes of text.
 In near-real-time, fully automatically, without external knowledge bases.

 Fast, automatic, easy to integrate